DSAV-Dodeka/book/src/deployment/database/migrate_db.md

 First, log in to the production server and enter the `dodeka` repository.

+The schema is then in the `backend/src/schema` directory.

+To load env var, use:

+`read -s -p $'Enter POSTGRES_PASSWORD:\n' POSTGRES_PASSWORD`

 Then, be sure you have a GitHub token ready from an account with access to the `backend` repository, with at least `read:org` and `repo` scope (preferably the DodekaComCom account).